commercelayer/commercelayer-js-sdk/README.md

       description: 'Test description'
     }

-    //  Update your Sku on the server and local sku.update(attributes)
+    //  Update your Sku on the server sku.update(attributes)
     ```